An Objective Improvement Approach to Solving Discounted Payoff Games: Choosing Better Strategies

-Note that $\val(\sigma)$ is the valuation of the joint strategy $\sigma$, not the outcome of the optimisation problem.
-This is because we use the gap of the game to argue that a non-co-optimal strategy remains non-co-optimal after a small distortion of the edge weights, so that the value of the joint strategy itself is useful.
-(It is much easier to access than the result of optimisation.)
-This also implies that the offsets can be negative.
+In a strategy improvement approach, where there is an edge $e$ with $-\off(\val_{\sigma},e)>0$, this would constitute a profitable switch, allowing the player to improve their return.
+While we do not use it this way, we argue that the gap $\gamma$ allows us to infer that, when we change all edge weights by a sufficiently small factor (which we can derive from $\gamma_\sigma$, or $\gamma$, and the contraction of the game), a non-co-optimal strategy $\sigma$ is still non-co-optimal after adjusting the weights this way.

-We now use the gap of a game $\gamma$ to define the magnitude of a change to all weights, such that all strategies that used to have a gap still have one.
+We now use the gap of a game $\gamma$ to define the magnitude of a change to all weights, such that all strategies that used to have a gap still have one, and thus that all co-optimal joint strategies from the distorted game are also co-optimal joint strategies in the undistorted game.